CloudSlang/cloud-slang/README.md

 #### Documentation :

-All documentation is available on the [openscore website](http://www.openscore.io/#/docs).
+All documentation is available on the [CloudSlang website](http://www.cloudslang.io/#/docs).

 #### Get Involved